Linux

 set-inform http://10.1.78.1:8080/inform

 The default username and password is ubnt.
-If the device was previously adopted, check on their previous panel what is the username and password set under Settings > System > Advanced.
+If the device was previously adopted, check on their previous panel for the username and password set under Settings > System > Advanced.
 Generally, the username and password are the Unifi account's one.
-It's valuable to mention that every time you want to replace your Ubiquiti Network Application, is a good measure to remove your devices before decommissioning that panel.
+It's valuable to mention that every time you want to replace your Ubiquiti Network Application, it is a good measure to remove your devices before decommissioning that panel.
 Making backups for your configuration is also a good measure to prevent headaches re-adopting devices—more details on LinuxServer.io documentation.

 Conclusion